shanect7/video-game-tittle-screen-design/README.md

-# hello-world-test
+# video-game-title-sceen-design

-## Simple Website Tutorial
+## Video Game Title Screen Tutorial

-Welcome to the Simple Website Tutorial!
-This guide will walk you through the steps to create a basic website using HTML, CSS, and JavaScript.
+Love video games?
+Hopefully you said yes because today's guide will guide you through the process of designing your own video game title screen.

 ## Table of Contents

+// Anything up to this point has NOT been worked on yet

 - [Introduction](#introduction)
 - [Prerequisites](#prerequisites)